JorisDebien/EngineeringManagementResources/README.md

 <br>

 ---
-# Cheat Sheets
+# Cheat Sheets & Practices [Needs some love & care)
 > Spreading cheat sheets and guidelines can help raise awareness on practices, principles, models, etc - making it easier to align on certain topics within an organisation.

 ## Coding
-**Principles of writing consistent, idiomatic JS** - https://github.com/rwaldron/idiomatic.js/
+- Principles of writing consistent, idiomatic JS - https://github.com/rwaldron/idiomatic.js/

-## Testing
-**TestObsessed - Data Type Attacks & Web Tests** - [Test Heuristic Cheat Sheet](https://testobsessed.com/wp-content/uploads/2011/04/testheuristicscheatsheetv1.pdf)

 ---
 # Other Curated Collections